CraneStation/wasmtime-wasi/docs/WASI-rationale.md

 in WASI for the long term.

 Synchronous open/close/read/write have been around for over 40 years.
-Berkely sockets have been around for over 30 years.
+Berkeley sockets have been around for over 30 years.
 Even if we consider these legacy, it's an impressive legacy.
 There's a core of functionality that's so simple and useful, it survived
 [wide-spread fragmentation](http://www.unix-diagram.org/) mostly intact.